projectdummy2025/simple-auth/setup_document/database_setup_tutorial.md

 2. Stop the container:
 ```
-Ctrl+C in the docker-compose terminal
+Ctrl+C in the docker compose terminal
 ```

 3. Restart the container: